Blogs > Settling Your Pet In

 If you notice consistent pulling triggers like squirrels or other dogs in your neighborhood, you can switch locations to somewhere a bit calmer.
 After several weeks and a few walks per day, your puppy will get better and better at walking by your side and you can try your neighborhood, again.

-Making New Fur-ends: Socializing Your Puppy
+Making New Fur-ends: Socialising Your Puppy

 Two puppies peering through a fence